bruno185/Apple-II-Crypto80/readme.md

 * user can encrpt or decrypt any file
 * the program adapts itself to 40 ou 80 col. mode.

 The last feature was intersting to realise.
-The non obvious thing (for me) is that th character sets (normal and atl), does not behave wether you are in 40 ou 80 column mode.
+The non obvious thing (for me) is that the character sets (normal and atl), does not behave wether you are in 40 ou 80 column mode.

 Note : if A file is encrypted to B file, and B file is encrypted to C file, A = C, because of EOR.
 Encrypt adds ".K" at the end of file name.